Birth control in the United States: 21st Century

 Zubik v.
 Burwell was a case before the United States Supreme Court on whether religious institutions other than churches should be exempt from the contraceptive mandate.
 Churches were already exempt.
 On May 16, 2016, the U.S. Supreme Court issued a per curiam ruling in Zubik v.
 Burwell that vacated the decisions of the Circuit Courts of Appeals and remanded the case "to the respective United States Courts of Appeals for the Third, Fifth, Tenth, and D.C.
 Circuits" for reconsideration in light of the "positions asserted by the parties in their supplemental briefs".
 Because the Petitioners agreed that "their religious exercise is not infringed where they 'need to do nothing more than contract for a plan that does not include coverage for some or all forms of contraception'", the Court held that the parties should be given an opportunity to clarify and refine how this approach would work in practice and to "resolve any outstanding issues".
 The Supreme Court expressed "no view on the merits of the cases."
 In a concurring opinion, Justice Sotomayor, joined by Justice Ginsburg noted that in earlier cases "some lower courts have ignored those instructions" and cautioned lower courts not to read any signals in the Supreme Court's actions in this case.

 In 2017, the Trump administration issued a ruling letting insurers and employers refuse to provide birth control if doing so went against their religious beliefs or moral convictions.
 However, later that same year federal judge Wendy Beetlestone issued an injunction temporarily stopping the enforcement of the Trump administration ruling.

-In 2022, Roe v Wade was overturned by the U.S. Supreme Court.
+In 2022, Roe v.
+Wade was overturned by the U.S. Supreme Court, in the case Dobbs v.
+Jackson Women's Health Organization.
 That ruling resulted in an unforeseen future of birth control and planned parenthood in America.

+In 2023, Opill became the first over the counter birth control pill approved by the FDA.